pharmacome/conso/README.md

 ### classes.tsv

-This tab-separated values file contains a two columns describing classes of entities in the HBP terminology:
+This tab-separated values file contains a two columns describing classes of entities in CONSO:

 1. Class
 2. BEL Encodings